Peanut Butter Thumbprint Cookies

 Tips and Notes

 - I use extra-light-tasting olive oil when baking because it is healthier than some other types of vegetable oil.
 This type of olive oil does not adversely affect the taste of the cookie.

 - Use parchment paper on the pan for easy clean-up.

 - Actually using a 1/2 teaspoon to put the jam in the indentation is a bit of a pain since the jam does not necessarily want to slide out of the measuring spoon on its own.
 I just estimate the amount and use a small, regular spoon instead.
 If you are uncertain about estimating the proper amount, use the measuring spoon for the first couple of cookies to get an idea, then move to using the regular spoon.
 The reason you want to work quickly is that you do not want to allow the cookies to cool too much, since they are not done baking at the time you are adding the jam.

-- This dough is on the crumbly side, and forms balls better when it is at room temperature.
-If you refrigerate the dough at all, allow it to sit out for fifteen to twenty minutes before attempting to shape it.
+- This dough is on the crumbly side and forms balls better when it is at room temperature.
+If you refrigerate the dough at all, allow it to sit out for 15 to 20 minutes before attempting to shape it.

 - This recipe can also be used to make traditional peanut butter cookies.
-Simply press the dough balls down with a fork in the typical criss-cross pattern and bake for twelve minutes.
+Simply press the dough balls down with a fork in the typical criss-cross pattern and bake for 12 minutes.